-Title: Population Processes: Fertility, Morality and Migration - A Review
+Title: Population Processes: Fertility, Morality and Migration - A Review calculate and interpret various demographic parameters.

 To introduce student to advanced demographic concepts and measures needed for understanding population dynamics and provide an overview of the multidisciplinary nature of demography as a subject of study.